-Tools To Consider For Your SHTF Plan by Chad H
+Tools You Will Need When SHTF – by Chad H

 During the most recent years of my adult life, my finances have changed significantly, which forced me to seek additional ways to support my family.
 In my chosen career (firefighter) I have gone back to school in order to obtain additional training to become a Paramedic.
 The additional skills I am learning will allow me to provide better care for people in need, and give me more useful skills for a post SHTF scenario.